 Fig. 4 Scatter plots of the summed severity of potential flooding (FSI) and extreme wind (SSI) for 3-day episodes for a) present and b) future time slices relative to the 75th percentile of these measures.
 Two thresholds are shown, the 75th percentile (red) and 95th percentile (dark red).
-Thresholds for 1981-1999 are used in all panels. d) and e) are the same, but for 21-day episodes.
-Light blue arrows visually highlight the tendency for FSI to increase into the future, which is particularly prominent for Δt = 21.
+Thresholds for 1981-1999 are used in all panels. c) and d) are the same, but for 21-day episodes.
+Light blue arrows visually highlight the tendency for FSI to increase into the future, which is particularly prominent for $\Delta t = 21$.

-334 3.1.
+3.1.
 Uplift factors

-Uplift (U{ε}) is the number of times is more common co-occurrences are in UKCP18 than expected for independent events uniformly distributed across Oct-Mar (i.e. R{day}, pink).
+Uplift (U{ε}) is the number of times is more common co-occurrences are in UKCP18r than expected for independent events uniformly distributed across Oct-Mar (i.e. R{day} , pink).
 Fig. 5a clearly shows two patterns (red lines) for the present.

-- 339 - 340 1.
-U{ε} is broadly two to four for all Δt (1-180 days) and percentiles (75th to 99th), but difficult to detect for 341 seasonal timescales. - 342 2.
-U{ε} is highest for more extreme events (i.e. rarer, larger percentiles) and at shorter time windows (i.e. 343 smaller Δt). - 344
+- 1. U{ε} is broadly two to four for all Δt (1-180 days) and percentiles (75th to 99th), but difficult to detect for seasonal timescales. - 2.
+U{ε} is highest for more extreme events (i.e. rarer, larger percentiles) and at shorter time windows (i.e. smaller Δt).

 Visually, U{ε} is similar in future (Fig. 5b), best seen by comparison to the grey vertical lines which are identical in each panel.
-As U{ε} is relative to a baseline (R{day} , $E[n_a]$) that accounts for the total of severe events ($n_a + n_b + n_c$) increasing in future, it isolates the potential change in the dependence structure (i.e. level of 'correlation').
-Illustratively, for $\Delta t = 3$ at the 95th percentile in 2061-2079 (ε_j^{95}), a 104-year return period assuming independence is actually 23 years when accounting for dependence.
-Return periods (RPs) in Fig. 5c, d are simply calculated for episodes (i.e. RP = years/ n{ε}), and so reflect the increased number of high-flow events in RPs reduced to about half their present value.
+As U{ε} is relative to a baseline (R{day}, $E[n_a]$) that accounts for the total of severe events (i.e. $n_a+n_b+n_c$, see Fig. 3b) increasing in future, it isolates the potential change in the dependence structure (i.e. level of 'correlation').
+Illustratively, for $\Delta t=3$ at the 95th percentile in 2061-2079 (ε_J^{95}), the UKCP extract that includes dependence has a 23-year return period (red line, Fig. 5d), which is considerably lower than the 104-year value for the simulation that enforces an assumption of independence (pink line).
+Return periods (RPs) in Fig. 5c,d are simply calculated based on the number of episodes (n{ε}) that exceed a severity threshold for a given Δt (i.e. RP = years/ n{ε}).
+As such, the increased number of high-flow events is reflected in RPs reduced to about half their present value.

-For 1-day windows, the act of collapsing events to a single day (t{max}) will tend to underestimate co-

-- occurrence, as flooding is expected to peak the day after wind given that water takes time (typically up to 24h) - to flow into and through GB's rivers (De Luca et al., 2017); daily or storm-based analyses (Bloomfield et al.,

-2023; Manning et al., 2024) will be less influenced in this particular.
+For 1-day windows, the act of collapsing events to a single day (t{max}) will tend to underestimate co-occurrence, as flooding is expected to peak the day after wind given that water takes time (typically up to 24h) to flow into and through GB's rivers (De Luca et al., 2017); daily or storm-based analyses (Bloomfield et al., 2023; Manning et al., 2024) will be less influenced in this particular.